Even small security gaps in manufacturing site security may lead to massive losses.

 By offering real-time monitoring, analysis, and alerting capabilities, remote video surveillance may greatly increase security in manufacturing plants.

-Functionality of remote video surveillance
+Functionality of remote video surveillance:

 Remote video surveillance is an effective technique that can dramatically increase security in manufacturing operations.